 (VU Botanikos sodas Kairėnuose archive)

 In the Botanical Garden of Vilnius University, the Japanese garden is created that covers a 0,5 ha area.
 Two garden designers from Japan Hajime Watanabe and Hiroshi Tsunoda developed and donated the conceptual plan in 2003.

-500 tones of rocks were used and, in November – December 2008, they were placed to form the structure of the future garden.
-In 2009 a stream with a waterfall, a pond with Turtle Island, sightseeing trails were installed.
-In 2010 elements of landscape architecture (gates of entrance and pavilion) were created and plants were put.
+500 tones of rock were used and, in November – December 2008, they were placed to form the structure of the future garden.
+In 2009 a stream with a waterfall, a pond with Turtle Island, and sightseeing trails were installed.
+In 2010 elements of landscape architecture (gates of entrance and pavilion) were created and plants were planted.
 Main works ended in autumn 2011 and spring 2012.
 At the moment, plants are growing naturally.

 This project was implemented with a help of the Embassy of Japan in Lithuania and the support of the Vilnius City Municipality, the Ministry of Education, Science and Sport of Lithuania, the Government of Lithuania, and other sponsors.